chrismayer87/Prediction-Assignment-Writeup/README.md

 # Prediction-Assignment-Writeup

-Please open the HTML file which is produced from the R Markdown.
+Please open the HTML file which is produced from an R Markdown.